 This model of chassis is fabricated from pre-coated galvanised steel, with component parts that have been galvanised prior to welding taking place.
 Machining and cutting of the steel may leave an unprotected or exposed edge.

-This option of chassis is the most susceptible to corrosion, and will therefore require regular maintenance to adhere to manufacturer guidelines.
+This option of chassis is the most susceptible to corrosion, and will, therefore, require regular maintenance to adhere to manufacturer guidelines.
 You are most likely to discover this type of chassis on an older caravan.

 It is recommended that you make, at the very least, an annual check of the caravan chassis for any signs of corrosion or damage.
-Ensure that you repair or touch up with a specialist paint coating where necessary.
+Ensure that you repair or touch up with a special paint coating where necessary.
 Any damaged areas should first be prepared using abrasive paper or a wire brush to remove any flaking paint and rust.
 Apply a primer before repainting.

 While you are checking and maintaining the caravan chassis, we suggest that you inspect and apply grease or oil to the jockey wheel and each of the four jack stands at the corners of your static caravan.
-If your holiday home has been sited on wheels, consider fitting wooden or UPVC skirting around the base of your caravan to protect the tyres from direct sunlight.
+If your holiday home has been cited on wheels, consider fitting wooden or UPVC skirting around the base of your caravan to protect the tyres from direct sunlight.
 Maintain the tyre pressures as recommended, in case your static caravan needs to be moved or re-sited in the future.

 If it is possible to remove the A-frame from the front of your caravan, this should be a consideration if you are able to store it somewhere dry.
 A decking or a veranda may also provide some protection to the A-frame from the elements.

 You may be unsure about carrying out inspections and the static caravan chassis maintenance yourself.
 If you notice any significant corrosion speak to the Maintenance Team at Sirior Bach regarding repairs.
-Alternatively call into the office for help and advice over a cup of coffee.
+Alternatively, call into the office for help and advice over a cup of coffee.